Crash test dummy: Animal testing

-Although the University of Michigan Highway Safety Research Institute did get bad publicity, it was suggested that this is not the reason why they stopped using baboons.
+Although the University of Michigan Highway Safety Research Institute did receive bad publicity, it was suggested that this is not the reason why they stopped using baboons.
 The University of Michigan's mission was to create safer cars for human use.
-In order to reach this goal, research and testing is inevitable.
-The cruelty and the moral dilemmas of animal testing did not trump researchers still using them as subjects.
-They reasoned that biomechanics data are needed for an experiment like this, which will lead to safer cars.
+In order to reach this goal, research and testing were inevitable.
+The cruelty and the moral dilemmas of animal testing did not trump researchers' Co tinier use of animals as subjects.
+They reasoned that biomechanics data were needed for an experiment like this, which would lead to safer cars.
 Years later, animal testing ceased and instead an instrumented dummy was created as a replacement.
-In 1978, animals were their only subjects that could be a reliable substitution for the human being.
+In 1978, animals were their only subjects that could be a reliable substitution for humans.
 The disadvantage, though, to using an instrumented dummy or a human cadaver, is that the tissue is not alive and will not elicit the same response as a live animal.
 By 1991, the use of animals in vehicle collision tests was in decline because of advances in computers and technology.
-It is difficult to use cadavers instead of animals because of human rights, and it is difficult to obtain permission from the families of the deceased.
+It is difficult to use cadavers instead of animals because of legal issues, and it is difficult to obtain permission from the families of the deceased.
 Consent for a research and testing can occur only if the person responsible for giving consent is mentally competent and comprehends the research and testing procedures fully.

 Dummy evolution

-There are a growing number of specialized dummies used to gather data not only for men but for women, children, the elderly and the obese; and data for rib impacts, and spinal impacts.
-THOR is a very advanced dummy because it uses sensors and has a humanlike spine, pelvis, and can capture neck data in 6DOF (six degrees of freedom) motion.
-Special classes of dummies called Hybrid IIIs are designed to research the effects of frontal impacts, and are less useful in assessing the effects of other types of impact, such as side impacts, rear impacts, or rollovers.
-Hybrid IIIs use dummies that directed towards a specific age, for example, a typical ten-year-old, six-year-old, three-year-old, and a grown man.
+There are a growing number of specialized dummies used to gather data not only for men but for women, children, the elderly and the obese; and data for rib and spinal impacts.
+THOR is a very advanced dummy that uses sensors and has a humanlike spine, pelvis, and can capture neck data in 6DOF (six degrees of freedom) motion.
+Special classes of dummies called Hybrid IIIs are designed to research the effects of frontal impacts, but are less useful in assessing the effects of other types of impact, such as side impacts, rear impacts, or rollovers.
+Hybrid IIIs are built to represent specific ages; for example: a typical ten-year-old, six-year-old, three-year-old, or a grown man.
 The equipment that is put on, or in, dummies to gather data is also evolving and the most up-to-date equipment is embedded inside the ATD to create a more biofidelic response for more accurate data.